asuh/frontend-setup/readme.md

-# Frontend Development Setup on a Mac
+# Front-End Development Setup on a Mac

 This document assumes you're running a fresh copy of **OS X Yosemite**.